• Skip to primary navigation

 adb reboot recovery

-Herewith “adb reboot recovery” command, you can reboot your device into bootloader mode.
+Herewith the “adb reboot recovery” command, you can reboot your device into bootloader mode.
 Doing it is easy, just type adb reboot-bootloader and hit the enter key.

 adb reboot bootloader